jon-jacky/home/design.md

   attributes.
 The goal is to mix the best of old and recent HTML versions ..."

-  This is a nice summary of many HTML tags, gathered into categories.
+  A nice summary of many HTML tags, gathered into categories.

  3 Oct 2024  <a name="3-Oct-2024"></a>